lewispeckover/consulator/README.md

 ## Source data

-JSON and YAML sources are supported.
-Data can be loaded from files or piped from standard input.
+JSON, YAML, and plain text sources are supported.
+Data can be loaded from files, piped directly to standard input, or provided as a tarball.
 Note that Consul KV values are only allowed to be strings, so non-string values are converted where possible.
 Most significantly, array values are joined with a configurable glue string (default: "\n").

 Given a `myapp.yaml`: